-Here at Konscious Keto, we know firsthadn that going on the keto diet is a life-changer.
+Here at Konscious Keto, we know first hand that going on the keto diet is a life-changer.
 Once you get your body using ketones as its primary fuel, you’ll find your weight will drop with ease, and your energy levels will skyrocket.

 It all seems pretty straightforward, too—just eat a lot of fat, right?
 Well, sort of.